Getting Started

 : Scan has completed.

-Once the FTM Monitor mode scan has completed, AP auto-placement process can be proceeded with.
+Once the FTM Monitor mode scan has completed, proceed with initiating the auto locate process.

 Feedback